duncdrum/DexCharts/README.md

 # Introduction

-DexCharts is a library which provides highly HTML5 visualizations.
+DexCharts is a library which provides powerful visualization capabilities within the browser.

-DexCharts aims to provide a framework which is:

-* Reusable
-* Interactive
-* Configurable
-* Interoperable
-* Portable
-* Easy to use

 Pardon the dust right now.
 I am in the middle of a documentation and refactoring effort.